Postgraduate MSc/PgDip/PgCert

 Dr Marie Griffiths

-Marie is the Business School’s Director of Post Graduate Research (PGR) and Programme Leader for this course, teaching across the Business School on a number of digital-focused modules at UG and PG level.
-Previously Director for the award-winning Centre for Digital Business, Marie is a key member of the Women in Tech sub cluster of the Research Cluster for Disruptive Technology at Salford Business School.
-This ensures that the internationally recognised research informs the teaching on this programme.
-Digital business is a critical concern for many business leaders and owners and as a consequence, Marie has co-authored a book ‘Strategic Digital Transformation: a results driven approach’.
-Marie is the former President of the UKAIS (UK Academy of Information Systems), a 25-year established academy that links industry and academia, and is proud to be a Digital Trustee at Emmaus Salford.
+Dr Marie Griffiths is the Business School’s Director of Post Graduate Research (PGR) and Programme Leader for digital-focused modules at UG and PG levels.
+As a key member of the Women in Tech sub cluster of the Research Cluster for Disruptive Technology at Salford Business School, she ensures that internationally recognised research informs the teaching on this programme.
+Marie is also the former President of the UKAIS (UK Academy of Information Systems) and a Digital Trustee at Emmaus Salford.

 Employment and stats